Colorado Doctor Watching How Young Teens React Pfizer Vaccine: 'Everybody Should Be Cautious'

 Washington says they ranged from healthy young patients to those with underlying problems, but there was no common thread.
 He thinks COVID-19 is here to stay, especially as strains mutate.

 “Everybody is vulnerable.
-We just don’t know who’s going to do well with it, and who’s not, so everybody should be cautious,” Washington said.MORE NEWS: Domingo Villasenor Arrested After Detention Specialist Spots Suspicious Activity
+We just don’t know who’s going to do well with it, and who’s not, so everybody should be cautious,” Washington said.MORE NEWS: Frontier Airlines Hopes IPO Rides Wave Of Travel Recovery

 That’s why he wants people to know, even with vaccination rollouts, everyone should still wash their hands frequently, wear masks, and keep socially distanced from others.